 Region 8 is comprised of Brown, Daviess, Greene, Lawrence, Martin, Monroe, Orange and Owen Counties in South Central Indiana.
-The total population of Region 8 has consistently experienced slow growth of less than 1% per year, increasing from 318,309 in 2011 to 320,358 in 2015.
+The total population of Region 8 has consistently experienced slow growth of less than 1% per year, increasing from 320,358 in 2015 to 323,457 in 2017.

 The unemployment rate in Region 8 is nearly always higher than the State unemployment rate.
-However, in recent years the region has enjoyed a steady decline in unemployment from an average of 8.3% in 2012 to an average of 5.4% in 2015.
+However, in recent years the region has enjoyed a steady decline in unemployment from an average of 5.4% in 2015 to an average of 4.1% in 2018.
 This has been welcome news for the residents of Region 8.

-According to the Quarterly Census of Employment and Wages report from DWD, in 2015 there were 114,304 jobs in the eight-county area that comprises Region 8.
-The top 5 industry sectors in the region are Educational Services, Manufacturing, Health Care and Social Services, Accommodation and Food Services, and Retail Trade.
+According to the Hoosiers by the Numbers Employment and Wage report from DWD, in 2017 there were 117,910 jobs in the eight-county area that comprises Region 8.
+The top 5 industry sectors in the region are Government, Manufacturing, Health Care and Social Services, Accommodation and Food Services, and Retail Trade.
 These industries account for 68% of the total employment opportunities available within the region.

-As indicated in the chart to the right, growth projections for 2022 indicate these key industry sectors will continue to expand and more workers will be needed to fill openings.
+As indicated in the chart to the right, growth projections for 2026 indicate these key industry sectors will continue to expand and more workers will be needed to fill openings.

 In addition to these sectors, there are other industry sectors such as defense related jobs, life sciences and agribusiness that also are important to the region's economy.
 Because many of the jobs from these sectors are classified within the industries included in this chart, it is often difficult to illustrate their significance when looking at traditional labor market information.
-For example, medical products manufacturing is an essential part of life sciences initiatives in the region, but in the data above, these jobs are included that make Region 8 unique from other parts of the State.
+For example, medical products manufacturing is an essential part of life sciences initiatives in the region, but in the data above, these jobs are included within the manufacturing industry.

+There are a number of business assets that make Region 8 unique from other parts of the State.
 These industries are key to the regional economy and represent opportunities for the region to build upon its existing strengths to create future economic growth.
 The strong presence of life science related jobs, many of which are in the manufacturing sector, is key to the region's economy and presents a significant opportunity for economic growth.
 These advanced manufacturing jobs are located primarily in Monroe and Owen Counties and have replaced many of the traditional manufacturing jobs that were lost over the past 2 decades.

 The region also serves as a tourist destination due to the many recreational opportunities that are available.
 The numerous state parks, reservoirs, and forests make the region an ideal place to enjoy the outdoors.
 Indiana University's variety of cultural activities and sporting events draw thousands of visitors to the area each year.
 The shops and restaurants in Brown County and the hotels and casino in Orange County also help to make the region an enjoyable place to relax.
-Tourism is important to the region since it attracts large numbers of individuals from outside the region who contribute to the regional economy by supporting local hotels, restaurants and shopping establishments during their visits.
+Tourism is important to the region since it attracts large numbers of individuals from outside the region who contribute to the regional economy by supporting local hotels, restaurants and shopping establishments.

-The presence of NSA Crane is also a unique and significant part of the regional economy.
+The presence of NSA Crane is also a significant part of the regional economy.
 In addition to the approximately 4,000 jobs that Crane directly provides, numerous other companies contract to provide goods and services to Crane creating even more jobs.
-The WestGate@Crane Technology Park, developed as a result of the efforts of local economic development representatives, elected officials, regional business leaders and civic organizations, presents the region with a rare opportunity to capitalize on the economic benefits that the development of the new I-69 corridor can bring.
+The WestGate@Crane Technology Park, developed as a result of the efforts of local economic development representatives, elected officials, regional business leaders and civic organizations, presents the region with a rare opportunity to capitalize on the economic benefits the development of the new I-69 corridor can bring.